pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 #### Creating a database in your SQL instance

-Create a PostgreSQL database in your new SQL instance for the Pega Platform installation.
-Use the database editing tool of your choice to log into your SQL instance and create this new PostgreSQL database.
+Create a PostgreSQL database in your new RDS DB instance for the Pega Platform installation.
+Use the database editing tool of your choice to log into your RDS DB instance and create this new PostgreSQL database.
 The following example was completed using pgAdmin4.

 1. Use a database editor tool, such as pgadmin4, to log into your SQL instance.